marcus-grant/notes/docker.md

 * If you need to use different OSs or kernels
 * If you have a lot of valuable data to store
 * If you are looking for an easily managed technology

+## Docker Networking

+Docker can be configured to use different networking modes.
+It can also be used to set up a network of containers where they can all communicate to each other based off of named networks.

 ## Commands